 Most grocery stores still mail out ads, giving local customers a preview of their current sales.
 Instead of throwing those ads away, take the time to go through them.
 Look for foods that you can work into your menu plan that week.

 Don't feel like you have to stick to your regular grocery store either.
 Check out the ads for other area supermarkets.
 It may be worth it to stop at a couple of different locations.
 Or you may find that your store isn't as cost-friendly as you'd like and you could save more if you started shopping elsewhere.

-Gone are the days where you have to sit down with a newspaper or circular and cut out coupons for the items you buy.
-Now, when you sign up for a store's loyalty program, you can download or "clip" these coupons directly to your phone.
+When you sign up for a store's loyalty program, you can download or "clip" coupons directly to your phone.
 Then, when you check out, the savings are automatically applied to your bill.

 Make it a point to review available coupons at least once a week.
 The last thing you want to do is buy something only to get home and find that you could have got it at a reduced rate had you downloaded the coupon first.

 Some stores send extra coupons to people who sign up for rewards.
 And these coupons are often customized, meaning that they are for items that you typically buy.
 This provides savings above and beyond what everyone else can get.

 After seeing what you have at home, reviewing the ads, and downloading all available coupons for items you normally buy, it's time to come up with meal prep ideas.
 Create a weekly meal plan that takes all of these into consideration, offering maximum savings.

 Maybe you have brown rice in the pantry, but nothing to go with it.
 Then you notice that chicken thighs are on sale this week and the store has a downloadable coupon for a frozen veggie packet.
 These all work together to create a healthy, budget-friendly meal.